otacke/h5p-todo/README.md

 ### Add video option for flash cards
 Currently, flash cards can contain images, but not videos.
 Having videos as well, could e.g. enable support for sign language.

+### Create general import interface (the name is not accurate, but an insider joke ;-))
+There are many great sources for all kinds of input on the internet, but there's no way to utilize them to automatically create H5P content.
+It still needs to be done manually.
+Things to think about:
+- "all" that needs to be done is to transform input into a valid content.json file, basically mapping input fields to the right places.
+- semantics.json contains all the information about the structure of H5P content, needs to be taken into account for mapping input, because the structure may change.
+Field names are unique for each level - but may be nested and fields may contain arrays aka lists.
+- If there are no arrays/lists containing arrays/lists themselves (as in Essay for example with a list of words containing a list of alternatives), this could be represented using a table structure with each row containing the field name (and a certain data type implicitly) and columns covering list items if multiple items are possible.
+Groups could be represented as fieldname.groupitemname.
+The table structure could easily be made editable using common spreadsheet software.
+- Alternatively, create an editor that first parses the current semantics file, allows to define sources and take fields from then and where to map them to.